 A Wonderful Stay at Fossatún amongst the Trolls of West Iceland

 Steinar Berg was fascinated by these ogresses and after seeing them in the rock he started inquiring about the origin of the name of the Trolls' Falls and of the Horn of the Ogress, Skessuhorn, in the vicinity.

-He didn't find a story related to the Trolls' Falls so he decided on writing his own story about the Ogress Drífa by the Trolls' Falls in a book called Tryggðatröll - the Last Troll, with beautiful illustrations by Brian Pilkington.
+He didn't find a story related to Trolls' Falls so he decided to write his own story about the Ogress Drífa by Trolls' Falls in a book called Tryggðatröll - the Last Troll, with beautiful illustrations by Brian Pilkington.

+A Wonderful Stay at Fossatún amongst the Trolls of West Iceland